lukearp/Azure-IAC-Bicep/Standard-Deployments/Private-Synapse/ReadMe.md

-name | string | Name of Synapse Workspace resourceGroupName | string | Resource Group Name for Synapse Workspace privateLinkSubnetId | string | Resource ID Of subnet to deploy Private Link Endpoints in tags | object | Resource Tags
+name | string | Name of Synapse Workspace resourceGroupName | string | Resource Group Name for Synapse Workspace privateLinkSubnetId | string | Resource ID Of subnet to deploy Private Link Endpoints in initialAdmin | string | UPN of Synapse Admin User sqlAdminUser | string | Default SQL Admin User sqlAdminPassword | securestring | Default SQL Password addDNSRecords | bool | Create Private DNS Zones and Records dnsSubscriptionId | string | Subscription to where DNS Zones and Records are to be deployed dnsRgName | string | Resource Group to where the DNS Zones and Records are to be deployed azureGovernment | bool | Deploy in Azure Government, default: false tags | object | Resource Tags